shama009/Trivia-Game/README.md

 # Trivia-Game

-This is a computer quiz trivia Game.
+This is a computer quiz trivia Game built using Bootstrap, Javascript, JQuery.

 It is a timed quiz.